The globular yellow flowers have some similarities to those of :

 Sorrel.
 A refreshing tea can be brewed from the young leaves and shoot tips.
 The bark tastes bitter.
 Both root bark and berries are used medicinally.

 Historically, Barberry has been used medicinally since 500AD or more.
 It yields many novel therapeutic compounds, over 22 alkaloids.
 Barberry is grown commercially for the drugs it can produce.
 Preparations of Barberry are used to treat liver disease, stomach ulcers, infections and fevers, anaemia, gallstones, fungal infections, malaria, and heart defects.
 The active alkaloids said to be responsible for its pharmaceutical effectiveness include berberine, berbamine, oxyacanthine, bervulcine, columbamine, isotetrandrine, jatrorrhizine, magnoflorine and vulvacrine.
-[The author has failed to find the chemical structures of two of these, vulvacrine and bervulcine, and suspects that either they do not exist, or that there are better-known synonyms for these two 'compounds'].
+[Your author has failed to find the chemical structures of two of these, vulvacrine and bervulcine, and suspects that either they do not exist, or that there are better-known synonyms for these two 'compounds'].
 Variously, these alkaloids possess anti-bacterial, anti-fungal, anti-inflammatory, anti-oxidant and anti-diarrhoeal.
 The alkaloids are found in the berries and in the bark of the roots.

 Barberry is only moderately toxic; doses of the herb should not exceed 500mg.
 Overdose is characterized by lethargy, daze, stupor, vomiting and diarrhoea.
 The alkaloids are moderately poisonous.